-Outline of TP2578 Business Analysis Quick-Start Training
+Outline for Business Analysis Quick-Start Training

 To help assimilate the tools and techniques learned, there is a mixture of individual and team exercises throughout the course.
 A lively role-play and case study help reinforce the concepts learned.
 Students can expect a high-level of participation.
 Each student will receive a comprehensive student guide complete with templates, examples and workshop solutions.